• Skip to main content

 Who will love it?
 Nature lovers, bikers of both the dirt and motorcycle variety, picnickers, wake-boarders, and people who don’t love roughing it.

-Canatara park is located right next to Sarnia, meaning those who love the comforts of an urban life don’t have to go far.
+Canatara Park is located right next to Sarnia, meaning those who love the comforts of an urban life don’t have to go far.
 But nature lovers don’t have to worry: there’s 200 acres of trails, bike paths, and green space to explore.
 The beach itself is named from the Ojibwa word “blue water,” and the stunning dark turquoise colour will leave no doubt in your mind as to why.

 Families will find plenty to do in with so many playgrounds, BMX bike tracks, picnic spaces, and even an animal farm to enjoy.